nthohuynh/AdapSwAGPlugin/README.md

 <img src="screenshot/eclipseplugin2.png" alt="Mountain View" style="width:304px;height:228px;">

 Some error messages could arise when validating the conformity of the resolution model with the variability model.
+The tool can detect the errors in the resolution model as follows:
 ```
 "The VSpecResolution root is not selected "
 ```
 ```
-"Error: Conflict with impliedByParent constraint in "
+"Error: Conflict with impliedByParent constraint in <VSpecResolution>"
 ```
 ```
-"Error: Conflict with multiplicity constraint in "
+"Error: Conflict with multiplicity constraint in <VSpecResolution>"
 ```
 ```
-"Error: Conflict with implies constraint at  "
+"Error: Conflict with implies constraint in <VSpecResolution>"
 ```
 ```
-"Error: Conflict with excludes constraint at  "
+"Error: Conflict with excludes constraint in <VSpecResolution>"
 ```

 <h2>3.3.
 Generating adaptive product model </h2>